-Although the medical world is moving towards providing more home care for those who are old and very ill, there is also movement in our new “service economy” to provide house calls to anyone who wants one.
+The medical world is moving towards providing more home care for those who are old and very ill.
+However, there is also movement in our new “service economy” to provide a house call to anyone who wants one.

 How do you find a doctor to come to your home?

-If you, or a loved one, are elderly and/or very sick, ask your doctor if he/she makes house calls, or if he/she could refer you to a practice, program or hospital that does so.
+When you, or a loved one, are elderly and/or very sick, ask your doctor if she makes house calls.
+If she doesn’t, ask for a referral to a practice, program or hospital that makes house calls.

-If you are just looking for a doctor to come to your home, because it is more convenient or you are away from home, you can use an app to find a doctor who will come to your home (or hotel, etc).
-Apps for home-based care include Heal and Pager (Pager also provides phone and video consults).
+If you want a home visit for convenience or if you are away from home, you can use an app.
+Find a doctor who will come to your home (or hotel, etc) with Heal and Pager (Pager also provides phone and video consults).
 Note that these services are not available in all locations, and costs may not be covered by your insurance policy.
 It’s also important to realize that these apps, and the care they provide, are not a substitute for emergency care.
-Obviously, these doctors cannot bring heavy and/or complex equipment with them, and cannot perform surgery and other procedures that require specialized expertise.
+Obviously, these doctors cannot bring heavy and/or complex equipment with them.
+And of course they cannot perform surgery and other procedures that require specialized expertise.

 Managing an Illness or Injury Just Got Easier.